-Don Dale is a Clinical Associate Professor of Managerial Economics & Decision Sciences at the Kellogg School of Management at Northwestern University.
+Don Dale is a Clinical Professor of Managerial Economics & Decision Sciences at the Kellogg School of Management at Northwestern University, and Associate Chair of that department.
 He holds a BS in economics and a BA in physics from the University of Delaware, and a PhD in economics from Princeton University.
 Prior to joining Kellogg in 2015, Don was a tenured professor of economics and finance at Muhlenberg College in Allentown PA.
 Don has also held a position at the Woodrow Wilson School of Public and International Affairs at Princeton University.
-Don teaches a portfolio of courses in microeconomic theory and game theory.
+Don teaches a portfolio of courses in microeconomic theory, data analytics, and game theory.
 His research interests are primarily experimental in methodology, and focus on questions of responses to incentives, charitable giving, and gambling behavior.

 For practitioners and academics in science and engineering, this highly focused program provides a solid grounding in business concepts, industry-specific tools and practical frameworks for developing the business acumen you need to advance your life’s work.

 This core course is equivalent to the course DECS-440 (MMM Business Analytics).